rsanche4/Raccoon-Engine/README.md

 ### 4. Installation Guide

-Depending on what you would like to do, there will be different ways to run the raccoon engine.
-If you are here to learn about how a game engine works, want to edit the raccoon engine source code, or simply want to run it yourself and compile from scratch, then you are going to need an IDE for Java to run like "Eclipse IDE for Java Developers" which can be downloaded from their official website.
+To run the Raccoon Engine and compile from scratch, you are going to need an IDE for Java to run like "Eclipse IDE for Java Developers" which can be downloaded from their official website.
 Since this is a Java application, this would download also the Java Development Kit, which should let you edit and run Java programs.
-From Eclipse, you would then proceed to open the project or folder RaccoonEngineSrc from the IDE "Open Projects from File System" option.
+From Eclipse, you would then proceed to open the project or folder RaccoonEngine from the IDE "Open Projects from File System" option.
 Then run the program!
-The good thing about this approach is that you have direct access to the source code, so you can edit the engine as you see fit.
-But only do this if you know what you are doing!
+With this, you have direct access to the source code, so you can edit the engine as you see fit.
+However, you should only need to do this to run your application, but not edit the engine files themselves.
+All of your game development will be using all the files in the Data/ folder, editting the assets there, using the editor, and scripting all the events using the .lua files etc.

-On the other hand, if you are only a developer interested in making games and using the engine to develop games, then you only need to head over to the folders in this directory that contain the executables for the Raccoon Engine.
-These are platform specific, so make sure you pick the correct folder (iOS for Mac, Win for Windows, Unix for Linux), and simply run the executables inside.
-That's it!
-That executable is your game's binary.
-All you need to do to make your game is edit the Data/ folder, as that contains pretty much all you are going to need to make your game: sprites, textures, music, scripts, etc.

 ---